Buckingham Palace and Windsor Castle Tickets

 Things to know before booking your Buckingham Palace and Windsor Castle combo ticket

 • Booking and timing: It is essential to book your Buckingham Palace and Windsor Castle combo ticket well in advance, especially during peak seasons.
-As Buckingham Palace has a limited summer opening, tickets sell out quickly.
+As Buckingham Palace has a limited summer opening (closed until July 2026), tickets sell out quickly.
 Note that the combo ticket usually provides a time-slotted entry for Buckingham Palace, so plan your day carefully.

 • What’s included: Your Buckingham Palace and Windsor Castle combo ticket is for a full-day guided tour.
 This includes round-trip transportation from a central London meeting point, a professional guide, and admission to both royal residences.
 This includes access to the State Rooms at Buckingham Palace (during its summer opening), and the State Apartments, St. George's Chapel (except on Sundays), and Queen Mary's Dolls' House at Windsor Castle.